Market Bullets® Thursday, April 10, 2025: Pre-Dawn

 Scroll down Below Text for Charts of Weekly Chicago SRW - Weekly KC HRW - Weekly Mpls HRS

-Click on any of the following:
+Click on any of the following links:

 <Paris Milling Wheat Daily> <U.S. Dollar Index Monthly> <WTI/Brent/Urals Crude>